Vladimir Krishtopa: First murder

-On June 17, 1995, Krishtopa, in a state of intoxication, attacked a woman on the staircase between the 6th and 7th floors of the No. 70 House on Orbitalnaya Street in Rostov-on-Don.
+On 17 June 1995, Krishtopa, in a state of intoxication, attacked a woman on the staircase between the 6th and 7th floors of the No. 70 House on Orbitalnaya Street in Rostov-on-Don.
 The woman was raped by him, and then severely beaten.
 As a result of the beating, she died from a closed craniocerebral injury.

 Second murder

-A month later, on July 21, Krishtopa, again intoxicated, committed another murder, raping the woman before strangling her.
+A month later, on 21 July, Krishtopa, again intoxicated, committed another murder, raping the woman before strangling her.
 He then stole her cassette player without the headphones.

 Third murder attempt

-Krishtopa did not commit any more crimes until August 3, when he was detained for attempting to kill a third woman.
-During the search, authorities found the audio player, which served as a crucial evidence.
+Krishtopa did not commit any more crimes until 3 August, when he was detained for attempting to kill a third woman.
+During the search, authorities found the audio player, which served as crucial evidence.

-On March 21, 1996, the Rostov Regional Court judge Mikhail Rebrov sentenced Vladimir Krishtopa to execution by firing squad.
+On 21 March 1996, the Rostov Regional Court judge Mikhail Rebrov sentenced Vladimir Krishtopa to execution by firing squad.
 But soon, a moratorium was imposed on its application, and the criminal who was already on death row in Novocherkassk was resentenced to 25 years in prison.
-When Krishtopa was in cell number 117 of the Novocherkassk prison, his neighbor was notorious serial killer Vladimir Mukhankin.
-Subsequently, while giving an interview to the television program "Criminal Russia", Mukhankin told the following:
+When Krishtopa was in cell number 117 of the Novocherkassk prison, his neighbour was notorious serial killer Vladimir Mukhankin.
+Subsequently, while giving an interview for the television programme "Criminal Russia", Mukhankin said the following:

 Krishtopa is also suspected of committing crimes in his native Ukraine before moving to Rostov.